 Accurate tenant screening means diving in and finding the truth.
 If they have ever been evicted, contact the previous landlord to determine the reasons.
 When all the information adds up, move to the next part of the tenant screening process.

 Once satisfied with the information collected from the tenant screening, congratulate the potential tenant for meeting the requirements.
 At this point, you can set the time, date and location for signing the lease.
 Instruct them to come with the payment and all proper identification documents.
+That includes their Emirates ID, a copy of their passport and visa as well.

 Ensure that the tenant is acquainted with the particulars of the lease and consents to every clause.
 If they have reservations with any terms, don’t coerce them to close the deal.
 Instead, find a tenant who agrees to your specifications.
 It will be much easier if both parties are happy with the lease terms.
 Until the contract has been signed and rent has been collected, don’t terminate the tenant screening process with any of the other potential tenants.